 According to Mihaela Olaru, “Knowing the EPC, you can easily estimate profit per click in every situation and, implicitly, choose the most profitable solutions for them.

 Whether for choosing which programs to promote next or for drawing the line and assessing the profitability of already-made efforts, EPC remains the best performance indicator for affiliate marketers.”

 14. Difference between Gross Orders and Net Orders

 Another important affiliate marketing KPI that you must track is the difference between your gross and net orders.

 By gross order, we mean the total amount of sales generated by your affiliate program.
-On the other hand, net orders are equal to the total number of gross orders minus all returned or canceled orders.
+On the other hand, net orders equal the total number of gross orders minus all returned or canceled orders.

 By keeping track of this number, you might be able to spot problems like fraud, logistical failure, and a lack of quality control, among other things.
 For instance, if you have a large number of gross orders whereas a much smaller number of net orders, this could indicate a problem.
 You can then take action according to the requirements at the right time.